adamjast/rewardful/README.md

 ### For Development
 #### For Merchants

+1. Spammy reviews
+ - How to decipher fake vs authentic customer reviews
+  - **"Check in"** to the restaurant (Problem: extra step for Reviewer)
+  - **Take a picture** of your visit (Problem: extra step for Reviewer; fake pictures)
+  - **Receipt code** (Problem: extra step for Reviewer; majority of customers throw away receipts)
+ - 'Merchant' wants to know if reviews are legitimate
-1. How to deliver a reward
+2. How to deliver a reward
  - App sends a notification with a link to the merchant's reward/offer
  - Systematically (i.e. using Yelp platform)
   - + Piggyback off of Yelp